Programs

 Southside BIPOC Farmers Market

 Since 2021 we have hosted a farmers market as a way to make healthy, fresh food available in our neighborhood and to promote local craftspeople and farmers of color.
-We host the market once a month May-October at the Arthur R. Edington Center (133 Livingston St., Asheville).
+We host the market on the first Sunday of the month, May-October at the Grant Center (285 Livingston St, Asheville).
 Besides our own fresh produce, you’ll also find many other local Black and Brown vendors at our EBT-accessible market.
 Come visit Asheville’s only BIPOC farmers market!

 Feed AVL Veggie Boxes